 Pension plans administered by the state are accounted for using the accrual basis of accounting.
 Under the accrual basis of accounting, employee and employer contributions are recognized in the period in which employee services are performed; investment gains and losses are recognized as incurred; and benefits and refunds are recognized when due and payable in accordance with the terms of the applicable plan.
-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, information about the fiduciary net position of all plans, and additions to/deductions from all plan fiduciary net position have been determined in all material respects on the same basis as they are reported by the plans.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, information about the fiduciary net position of all plans, and additions to/deductions from all plans fiduciary net position have been determined in all material respects on the same basis as they are reported by the plans.

-In accordance with GASB Statement No. 68, the College has elected to use the prior fiscal year end as the measurement date for reporting net pension liabilities for the PERS1, PERS 2/3, TRS 1, and TRS 2/3 Plans.
+The College has elected to use the prior fiscal year end as the measurement date for reporting net pension liabilities for the PERS 1, PERS 2/3, TRS 1, and TRS 2/3 Plans.
 The College has elected to use the current fiscal year end as the measurement date for reporting pension liabilities for the Higher Education Supplemental Retirement Plan.

-The following table represents the aggregate pension amounts for all plans for the fiscal year ended June 30, 2022:
+The following table represents the aggregate pension amounts for all plans for the fiscal year ended June 30, 2023:

-Aggregate Pension Amounts All Plans

-Pension assets, net \$ 8,443,462
+Pension liabilities, net \$ 903,743

-Deferred outflows of resources 5,007,307
+Deferred outflows of resources 7,729,407

-Deferred inflows of resources 17,589,237
+Deferred inflows of resources 8,373,194

-Pension expense (revenues) (5,257,861)
+Pension expense (revenues) (2,419,157)